 - It may also be due to the presence of parasites in the body.

-- Some toddlers may have hyperactive sweat glands, due to a condition called hyperhidrosis, that produce more sweat causing excessive body odor.
+- Some toddlers may have hyperactive sweat glands, due to a condition called hyperhidrosis, which produces more sweat causing excessive body odor and wetness.

 - A rare condition called ‘fish odor syndrome’ may cause a fishy smell in the person’s breath, urine, and sweat.
-It is a result of genetic abnormality, and the smell may or may not be noticed immediately after birth.
+It is a result of genetic abnormality, and the stench may or may not be noticed immediately after birth.

 - A rare cause of body odor is heavy metal toxicity.
-A naturopathic doctor may do a mineral test and heavy metal toxicity test just to rule out the chance of metal toxins in your toddler.
+The Centers for Disease Control and Prevention (CDC) states that children are more prone to lead (a heavy metal) exposure, with an estimated 500,000 children in the US having blood lead levels (BLLs) equal to or exceeding the blood lead reference value (BLRV) of 3.5 micrograms per deciliter (µg/dL).
+A naturopathiciXA holistic approach to healthcare that utilizes natural therapies and the body's ability to heal itself doctor may do a mineral test and heavy metal toxicity test just to rule out the chance of metal toxins in your toddler.

 - Rare metabolic disorders may cause armpit odor in prepubescent children, as the body may not be able to generate enzymes required to break down chemicals in the body.

 - For instance, a rare metabolic disorder called Phenylketonuria (5) is a condition where the body cannot break down phenylalanine, an amino acid present in food.
 The phenylalanine builds up, causing a strong body odor.
 Consuming less protein can help control body odor.

 - If the toddler has Tyrosinemia type 1 or methionine malabsorption metabolic disorder (7), they may have a distinct cabbage-like smell.

-- If your toddler has Diabetic ketoacidosis (8), there is a chance that they will have a distinct breath.
+- If your toddler has Diabetic ketoacidosisiXA severe health condition characterized by abnormally high levels of ketone bodies in the serum and urine (8), there is a chance that they will have a distinct breath.

 Symptoms Of Body Odor In Toddlers

 It is easy to discern if your little one suffers from body odor, as the smell is pungent.
 You may observe armpit odor or odor in the other parts of the body.